 McKay Tract Community Forest

-Humboldt County, in coordination with the City of Eureka and other stakeholders, has started the process of developing a management plan to provide the framework for an economically self-sustaining community forest that meets the community’s desires and interests.
-Community forests (like the Arcata Community Forest) are typically managed for multiple objectives including public access and recreation, watershed and resource protection, and sustainable timber harvest.
+Humboldt County and the City of Eureka are coordinating for the proposed community forest as a cooperative, multi-jurisdictional initiative due to the size and complexity of the project and because residents of the greater Eureka area are expected to benefit.
+The vision is an economically self-sustaining community forest that meets the community’s desires and interests.
+Community forests (like the Arcata Community Forest) are managed for multiple objectives including public access and recreation, watershed and resource protection, and sustainable timber harvest.

 To get on an e-mail list for periodic updates, send an e-mail to: firstname.lastname@example.org

 Hank Seemann Deputy-Director, Environmental Services Humboldt County Public Works email@example.com (707) 445-7741